 The Footprint Gallery at Fusion Jackfield

-At our new exhibition opening in Ironbridge on Wednesday 28th October, visitors will be introduced to the rare and endangered shad fish and learn about the epic story of their River Severn migration.
+At our Travelling Exhibition visitors are introduced to the rare and endangered shad fish and learn about the epic story of their River Severn migration.

 We reveal the River Severn as a wild, watery highway for fish and nature.
 And we invite you to glimpse into the underwater world hidden beneath the river’s surface.